saeed-coditas/elasticsearch/README.md

 Q.2 How did you choose to secure ElasticSearch?
 Why?

-    We can secure elasticseach using SSL Certificate/TLS  Connections and also we can configured using User/Roles.
+    We can secure elasticseach using SSL Certificate/TLS Connections, Security Groups, NACL, WAF.

 Q.3 How would you monitor this instance?
 What metrics would you monitor?